jritter/blogposts/ssh-dynamic-port-forwarding/socks-jump.md

 [bob@orion ~]$
 ```

-But what if Bob wants to access the RHEL8 web console of sirius and orion?
-There are multiple ways to achieve this goal.
+But what if Bob wants to access the RHEL8 web console of `sirius.securecorp.io` and `orion.securecorp.io`?
+There are multiple ways, all involving port forwarding of some sort, to achieve this goal using SSH.

 **Disclaimer**: In some organizations, security policies do not allow port forwarding.
 To make sure that you don't breach any rules, please consult with your IT security representative.

 ## SSH Port Forwarding

-Using SSH, Bob opens a TCP tunnel for both systems, pointing to the web console port (9090) of sirius and orion at the other side.
+Using SSH, Bob opens a TCP tunnel for both systems, pointing to the web console port (9090) of `sirius.securecorp.io` and `orion.securecorp.io` at the other side.

 ```bash
 [bob@workstation ~]$ ssh -L 9090:sirius.securecorp.io:9090 bastion.securecorp.io